Who are we?

-However, the ladies soon realised that they had taken on a task that would require a sustained effort over a long period and that, in order for this to be maintained, further financial resources would be needed.
-As a result, GAWF was set up in London, in 1961, with the object of ‘raising funds to promote humane behaviour towards animals on the mainland and islands of Greece’.
-Once on a more solid financial footing, it became possible for the new charity to act on reports of neglected and abused animals, and to begin providing some of the treatment and services that were so badly needed.
+However, they all soon realised that they had taken on a task that would require a sustained effort over a long period and that, in order for this to be maintained, further financial resources would be needed.
+As a result, ‘The Greek Animal Welfare Fund’ (GAWF) was established in London, in 1961, with the object of ‘raising funds to promote humane behaviour towards animals on the mainland and islands of Greece’.
+Once on a more solid financial footing, it became possible for GAWF to act on reports of neglected and abused animals, and to begin providing some of the treatment and services that were so badly needed.

 In 1965, Eleanor Close was awarded the Victoria Medal, the RSPCA’s highest award, for her outstanding contribution to animal welfare in Greece.
 The following year she returned to the UK to become Vice President of GAWF.

-In 2012, GAWF’s Greek company was dissolved and reformed as “Animal Action, Greece” to give it a stronger and more recognisable identity, which it still successfully uses.
+In 2011, GAWF’s Greek company was dissolved and reformed as “Animal Action Greece”, or more formally, Animal Action Hallas (Drasi gia ta Zoa stin Ellada) to give it a stronger and more recognisable identity, which it still successfully uses.

 Today, in the spirit so passionately demonstrated by our Founder, we are still committed not only to our direct actions that work to alleviate suffering and improve the lives of thousands of individual animals, but also the campaigning and educational work we do to change attitudes to animal welfare at every level of Greek society.
 Added to this, our lobbying and advocacy work ensures that decision-makers keep the legislative framework and enforcement moving in a direction that acts to provide animals in Greece with the chance of a happier, healthier future.